 New Audio Books from ITW Members

-ThrillerFest XI: Early Bird Registration is Open!
+ThrillerFest XI: Registration is Now Open!

 Master CraftFest: Don’t miss this opportunity to study with the Masters of the genre in a one-day intensive workshop to take your writing to the next level.
 Everyone is welcome, from beginning writers to well-established authors.
 The instructors this year will be Steve Berry, Grant Blackwood, David Corbett, Meg Gardiner, Heather Graham, Andrew Gross, Richard Krevolin (Screen Writing) and Gayle Lynds.